Note: Don’t forget to check out Benchmarks page to see the latest round up of binary and JSON serializers.

 In the case of BSON and integers, whilst it’s less efficient (than JSON) when serializing small numbers, it’s more efficient when the numbers are bigger than 4 digits.

-9 Responses to “Performance Test – Json Serializers Part III
+12 thoughts on “Performance Test – Json Serializers Part III”

 I would probably put it in the binary serializers test instead as it’s not really fair to put them up against JSON serializers as the use cases for a wire format and a text format are very different.